sfindeisen/mailman3-utils/README.md

 Basic utilities for common tasks.

+[create_list.py](create_list.py) and [update_list.py](update_list.py) will apply their own, opinionated set of settings to the list.
+The other tools are generic.

-This implementation is a wrapper around [Mailman Client](https://docs.mailman3.org/projects/mailmanclient/en/latest/).
+This implementation is a thin wrapper around [Mailman Client](https://docs.mailman3.org/projects/mailmanclient/en/latest/).

 # Example